robin-cls/fcollections/docs/getting_started.md

 ::::

 Remote file system listing can be quite long.
-Implementations are usually shipped with layouts for a improved listing speed.
+Implementations are usually shipped with layouts for an improved listing speed.
 See the {ref}`Layout <layout>` introduction if listing performance becomes an issue.